-Eddie Jackson begins his 10th season as a member of American University men’s basketball staff and his third under head coach Mike Brennan.
+Eddie Jackson begins his 11th season as a member of American University men’s basketball staff and his fourth under head coach Mike Brennan.

 Initially, Jackson served as American’s director of basketball operations for three seasons.
 As director of operations, Jackson was responsible for team travel, film exchange, film breakdown, community outreach programs and team camp.
 After doing a great job and contributing to the success of the 2008 & 2009 Patriot League Champions, he was promoted to Assistant Coach.

 As an assistant with the Eagles, Jackson was responsible for recruiting, opponent scouting, player development, and created the Jeff Jones Elite College Prospect camp.
 In his seven years, Jackson contributed to the development of nine All-Patriot First Team and eight All-PL Second Team members.